Ptujec/LaunchBar/Compile-Swift-Action/README.md

 # LaunchBar Action: Compile Swift Action

-This action compiles Swift scripts within a LaunchBar action and removes the quarantine attribute from each file in the bundle. **Use only with actions from developers you trust or code you have verified yourself.**
+This action compiles Swift scripts within one or multiple  LaunchBar actions and removes the quarantine attribute from each file in the bundle. **Use only with actions from developers you trust or code you have verified yourself.**

 If you don't have **Apple's Command Line Tools** installed, you need to install them.
 It seems [best to do that manually at the moment](https://github.com/orgs/Homebrew/discussions/5723#discussioncomment-11185411).